-Your licence to supply alcohol is a critical part of your business; therefore, it is important you read and fully understand the document and the conditions of your alcohol licence.
+Your licence to supply alcohol is a critical part of your business; therefore it is important you read and fully understand the document and the conditions of your alcohol licence.

-Section 57(2) of the Sale and Supply of Alcohol Act states:
+Section 57 of the Sale and Supply of Alcohol Act states:

-The holder of a club licence must ensure that at all times a copy of the licence, together with a statement of all conditions subject to which it is issued...is displayed attached to the inside of the premises, so as to be easily read by people using the premises.
+"The holder of an on-licence or an offlicence...must ensure that at all times a copy of the licence, together with a statement of all conditions subject to which it is issued, is displayed-

+- (a) attached to the inside of the premises concerned; and - (b) so as to be easily read by people entering each principal entrance."